Ethan Ellenberg Literary Agency

 May I follow up on my submission?

-You may follow up on your query if you have relevant information that we need to know to asses the query, which includes an offer of representation from another agency or an award or other recognition.
-If we have requested your full manuscript you can follow up on the status.
-To follow up no either please email us.
-For a query if eight weeks has passed you can assume it is a pass from us.
+You may follow up on your query if you have relevant information that we need to know to assess the query, which includes an offer of representation from another agency or an award or other recognition.
+If we have requested your full manuscript you can follow up on the status of review.
+To follow up please email us.
+Regarding a query if eight weeks has passed without a response you can assume it is a pass from us.
 We ask that you do not call our agency to ask about the status of a query.
-Because of the volume we receive we are unable to track them individually.
+Because of the volume of queries we receive we are unable to track them individually.

 Why do you insist on a query letter in addition to a synopsis and sample material?
 Shouldn’t one or the other suffice?